Read the press release

 You’ll notice that formally incorporating your business is not one of the criteria!
 As long as your goal is to make money, you’re running a business.
 In fact, that’s the definition of a sole proprietor - someone who owns an unincorporated business by himself or herself.
 You may have employees that work for you and that you pay, but it’s still considered a sole proprietorship if you’re the only one who pays income taxes on the profits earned from the business.

-• You’re a W-2 employee and don’t have a side hustle
+• W-2 employees who don’t have a side hustle

 Getting ready to fill out your Form 1040 Schedule C